sbb-design-systems/lyne-components/src/components/link/block-link/readme.md

-The `sbb-link` component provides the same functionality as a native `<a>` enhanced with the SBB Design.
+The `sbb-block-link` component provides the same functionality as a native `<a>` enhanced with the SBB Design.

 ## Slots